Edwin of Northumbria

 Edwin (Ēadwine; c.
-586 – 12 October 632/633), also known as Eadwine or Æduinus, was the King of Deira and Bernicia – which later became known as Northumbria – from about 616 until his death.
-He converted to Christianity and was baptised in 627.
-After he fell at the Battle of Hatfield Chase, he was venerated as a saint.
+586 – 12 October 632/633), also known as Eadwine or Æduinus, was the King of Deira and Bernicia – which later became known as Northumbria – from around 616 until his death.
+He was the second monarch to rule both of these northern English kingdoms and the first to convert to Christianity.
+After he died in battle, he was venerated as a saint.